SC-Tech-Program/FAQs/Papers_Authors.md

 **Q: What if our paper does not have any associated artifacts?**

-A: Although we expect this to be a rare occurrence for SC papers, the first question in the required Artifact Description form enables authors to indicate that they do not have any software, hardware, or data artifacts associated with the submitted paper.
+A: Although we expect this to be an exceptionally rare occurrence for SC papers, the first question in the required Artifact Description form enables authors to indicate that they do not have any software, hardware, or data artifacts associated with the submitted paper.

 **Q: Will the paper reviewers also be reviewing the AD and AE appendices?**